 Lead your congregation to see and solve problems of race and justice in your community.
 Holding Up Your Corner: Talking About Race in Your Community, equips pastors to respond with confidence when crises occur, lower their own inhibitions about addressing this topic, and reclaim their authority as prophetic witnesses… read more

 A unique, conversation-based experience that pastors facilitate for their communities.
 Holding Up Your Corner: Guided Conversations About Race is a unique, conversation-based experience that pastors facilitate for their communities.
 The resource includes everything pastors need to organize, host, and lead the events:… read more

 Video stories that will open participants to new ways of thinking, spur their own self-examination, offer a sense of common experience, and spur thoughtful dialogue.
 Pastors will drive this process in their local churches.
 They will read the original book, Holding Up Your Corner, and will organize the Guided… read more

 Other Books of Interest

 Help children function well in a diverse nation.
-Raising White Kids is a book for families, churches, educators and communities who want to equip their children to be active and able participants in a society that is becoming one of the most racially diverse in the world while remaining full of racial tensions.
-For white people who are committed to equity and justice, living in a nation that remains racially unjust and deeply… read moreClose
+With a foreword by Tim Wise, Raising White Kids is for families, churches, educators, and communities who want to equip their children to be active and able participants in a society that is becoming one of the most racially diverse in the world while remaining full of racial tensions.
+For white people who are committed to equity and justice, living in a nation that remains… read moreClose